Anavelyz/gsoc/organization-questionnaire/gsoc2025_proposal.md

 its mission of promoting open science and collaborative development.
-By participating in the program, the organization is able to attract students from diverse academic backgrounds and skill levels, enabling them to contribute their unique perspectives and skills to open science projects.
-This not only enriches the Open Science Labs ecosystem, but also allows students to apply theoretical knowledge to practical, high-impact projects, benefiting the global science and technology community.
+By participating in the program, the organization is able to attract students from diverse academic backgrounds and skill levels, enabling them to contribute their unique perspectives and skills to open source projects.
+This not only enriches the open source ecosystem, but also allows students to apply theoretical knowledge to practical, high-impact projects, benefiting the global science and technology community.
 Additionally, Open Science Labs will be joining forces with open science and open-source projects that have great potential but often lack the necessary visibility.

-GSoC provides an ideal platform for Open Science Labs and small projects to showcase and promote open source software development projects.
-As an organization committed to open science, one of its main goals is to create and improve tools that are accessible to everyone.
+GSoC provides an ideal platform for large and small projects to showcase and promote their unique functionalities.
+As an organization committed to open science and open source, one of its main goals is to create and improve tools that are accessible to everyone.
 Through GSoC, students can work on projects ranging from improving existing tools to developing new features, directly contributing to the advancement of open science and reaching a global audience.

 Mentorship is another key aspect of Open Science Labs involvement in GSoC.
 By providing guidance and support, the organization helps students to develop